 “Designer Maurice Levitch created an enchanting and comfortable spa-like atmosphere while maintaining the existing bath’s footprint and keeping the original window locations (a must-have for the client).
 A sleek standalone tub surrounded by crystalline green tile beckons, while a glass-enclosed shower replete with Grohe fixtures and teak wood flooring promises a luxurious bathing experience.”

 Amanda’s Feel Good Fresh Food Restaurant.
-Berkeley Design Advocates Awards are made in acknowledgment of excellence in urban planning and architectural design and technology, innovative and creative design solutions, and historic preservation.
+Berkeley Design Advocates Awards acknowledge excellence in urban planning and architectural design and technology, innovative and creative design solutions, and historic preservation.

 Burcz Residence, Berkeley